 The University has authorization to confer the following graduate degrees: Doctor of Education, Doctor of Nursing Practice, Master of Arts (for English, Communication, and Second Language Acquisition, Policy, and Culture programs), Master of Arts in Liberal Studies, Master of Business Administration, Master of Health Administration, Master of Public Administration, Master of Science in Education, Master of Science in Industrial Management, Master of Science in Nursing, Master of Science in Occupational Therapy, Master of Science in Sport Management, and Master of Social Work.

-Additionally, the University has authorization to confer Post-Masters Certificates.
+Additionally, the University has authorization to confer Certificates and Post-Masters Certificates.

 The University has authorization to confer the following undergraduate degrees: Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Professional Studies, Bachelor of Science, Bachelor of Science in Electrical Engineering, Bachelor of Science in Engineering, Bachelor of Science in Health Informatics and Information Management, Bachelor of Science in Manufacturing Engineering, Bachelor of Science in Mechanical Engineering, Bachelor of Science in Nursing, and Bachelor of Social Work.